Perfect rainy day reading: a column I wrote four years ago about Halloween Harris Style.

 Friday, October 28, 2005

-Scott Ritter, the former weapons inspector in Iraq and outspoken critic of the war, was back on my KMOX show today to talk about his book, "Iraq Confidential: The Untold Story of the Intelligence Conspiracy to Undermine the UN and Overthrow Saddam Hussein."
+Here's my conversation with Scott Ritter, the former weapons inspector in Iraq and outspoken critic of the war, about his book, "Iraq Confidential: The Untold Story of the Intelligence Conspiracy to Undermine the UN and Overthrow Saddam Hussein."

 We talked about his trip to Iraq in November, 2002, when he addressed Saddam's top officials and convinced them to allow the inspectors back in by telling them if they didn't, they'd be dead men when the US attacked.
 He also explained how the undermining of his efforts began in the Clinton administration and continued through the run-up to war under President Bush, including manipulation and suppression of information by the CIA, which operated under a completely different agenda.
 He also reveals the failed CIA attempt to orchestrate a coup in Iraq in 1996.